intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 the application vendors that they should adopt solutions that stress lower latencies.
 Unfortunately, while bandwidth is straightforward to measure, responsiveness is trickier.
-Many applications have found a set of metrics which are helpful to their realm, but these are not generalizable and universally applicable.
+Many applications have found a set of metrics which are helpful to their realm, but do not generalize well and cannot become universally applicable.
 Furthermore, due to the highly competitive application space, vendors may have economic reasons to avoid sharing their most useful metrics.